columbia/egalito-artefact/README.txt

 The machine contains the following:
 - egalito-head/: Pre-built Egalito source
 - scripts/
+  - Demo scripts for testing Egalito on programs in /usr/bin (usrbin)
   - Demo scripts for examining Egalito IR with etshell2 (chunkhierarchy)
   - Demo scripts for running the Egalito shell etshell (shell)
   - Demo scripts for running Egalito and DynamoRIO AFL fuzzing (afl-support)